Francis B. Wai: Leyte

 After occupying the Hollandia area, Wai's Division was assigned to X Corps of the Sixth United States Army in preparation for the invasion of the Philippines and embarked on October 13, 1944.
 The invasion began on October 17.
 On October 20, the 24th Infantry Division was paired with the 1st Cavalry Division within X Corps, and the two divisions made an assault landing at Leyte.
 The Leyte operation was to be the crucial battle of the war in the Pacific.
 On its outcome would depend the fate of the Philippines and the future course of the war against Japan.

 When the 34th Infantry landed at Red Beach, the Japanese forces stationed on the island concentrated their fire on the waves of incoming troops from gun positions located in a palm grove bounded by submerged rice paddies.
 Wai arrived on the beach in the fifth wave and found one of the rifle company commanders in the 3rd Battalion, 34th Infantry had been killed and most members of the battalion were leaderless, disorganized, and pinned down on the open beach.
 Assuming command, and using a BAR (Browning Automatic Rifle), he moved through the rice paddies, without cover.
 His demeanor and example inspired the other men to follow him.
-With deliberate disregard of his own personal safety, he advanced without cover to draw Japanese machine gun and rifle fire, thus exposing the locations of the entrenched Japanese forces.
+With deliberate disregard for his own personal safety, he advanced without cover to draw Japanese machine gun and rifle fire, thus exposing the locations of the entrenched Japanese forces.
 Systematically, the Japanese positions were assaulted and overcome.
 Wai was killed leading an assault against the last Japanese pillbox in the area.

 Wai's remains were permanently interred at the National Memorial Cemetery of the Pacific (better known as the "Punchbowl") and a military funeral was conducted for him on September 8, 1949 in Honolulu, Hawaii.